Skip to main content

 With the Base Interface

-There is also a Base interface typegoose provides, which includes _id and id, which can be used as follows:
+There is also a Base interface typegoose provides which includes _id and id, it can be used as follows:

 @prop()